John-Nagle/lslutils/work/vehicleinfomsgs.md

 ### An example: "door"

 Anything that is openable on command is a "door".
-A gate, a drawbridge, a loading dock a vehicle door, etc. Also, possibly, a gas cap or a vehicle hood.
+A gate, a drawbridge, a loading dock a vehicle door, etc. Also a gas cap or a vehicle hood.
 This is useful when several objects need to coordinate loading a truck, and is also useful when non-player objects need to open a door.